addrummond/mlm/Readme.md

 effective flash metering.
 A different design would therefore be required for this purpose (probably using a discrete photodiode).

-See `firmware/Readme.md` for some incomplete notes on the dev environment.
+See `firmware/Readme.md` for notes on the dev toolchain.

 Note that a recent (as of June 2020) development version of KiCad will be required to open the board and schema files.